PomHaffs/App---PostSocial/README.md

-# App---PostSocial
+### App---PostSocial

+ ##Description
-9. PostSocial App - Full stack application with authentication and ability to blog with images, text and rating
+- PostSocial App - Full stack application with authentication and ability to blog with images, text and rating